ucsdEd711/lab3/Lab report 2.md

 When entering javac Server.java ... remember to change NumberServer.java to SearchEngine.java!
 Don't make the same mistake like I did.

 First move:
-The equals("/") get called, since in the URL there is no more words after /.
-It also shows the empty array, becasue the "add" haven't be called yet.
+The method handleRequest get called.
+In the first if statement, we let the url getPath() equal to "/", it will show the string inside of the string arraylist.
+It showed the empty array, becasue we haven't add any string into the string array list yet.
 ![Image](lab2_1_0.png)

-The "add" get called and also add the word "anewstringtoadd" into the array.
+The method handleRequest get called.
+In the else if statement,we set that when the url getPath() contains "/add" query, we add the second word in the Par array (the first one is "s") into string array list.
+So in this part "anewstringtoadd" got added into the string[] array list.

 ![Image](lab2_1_1.png)
-The "add" get called and also add the word "pineappele" into the array.
+The method handleRequest get called.
+In the else if statement,we set that when the url getPath() contains "/add" query, we add the second word in the Par array (the first one is "s") into string array list.
+So in this part "pineapple" got added into the string[] array list.
+So right now the string array list contain both anewstringtoadd and pineapple.

 ![Image](lab2_1_2.png)
-The "add" get called and also add the word "apple" into the array.
+The method handleRequest get called.
+In the else if statement,we set that when the url getPath() contains "/add" query, we add the second word in the Par array (the first one is "s") into string array list.
+So in this part "apple" got added into the string[] array list.
+So right now the string array list contains anewstringtoadd, pineapple and apple.

 ![Image](lab2_1_3.png)

-The "search" get called, it searchs which words contain "app" and show us.
+The method handleRequest get called.
+After the url, in the else if statement, we set that when the url getPath() contains "/search" query.
+In the for loop, we set that if the word contain the sub string (Par[1]) user provided with indexOf() not equal to -1, it will add it to the string array list and finally print them out.
 As we can see, both pineapple and apple contain "app".
 ![Image](lab2_1_4.png)